Car insurance for drivers with medical conditions

 Do I need to tell the DVLA if I’m on medication?

-But beware: it’s illegal to drive in the UK on certain prescription drugs, including morphine, diazepam, and methadone, if they make you unfit to drive.
-So it’s vital to follow the advice of the doctor who prescribes them, otherwise you could face a year’s driving ban, an unlimited fine, or up to six months in prison.
+However, bear in mind that it’s illegal to drive in the UK on certain prescription drugs, including morphine, diazepam, methadone, and other medicines that make you unfit to drive.
+Therefore, it’s vital to follow the advice of the doctor who prescribes them.
+Otherwise, you could face a year’s driving ban, an unlimited fine, or up to six months in prison.

 Can I drive while waiting for the results of a DVLA medical enquiry?

-Yes, you can usually keep driving while you wait for the results of a DVLA medical enquiry – as long as your doctor says you’re fit to drive.
+Yes, you can usually keep driving while you wait for the results of a DVLA medical enquiry.
+However, make sure your doctor agrees you’re fit to drive.
 The advice you get from your doctor should follow the guidance issued by the DVLA.

 How can I find car insurance that covers medical conditions?